Varathane vs Minwax — Which is the Best for Your Project?

 Safety Precautions

 Since polyurethane is highly flammable, you have to take precautions while using it.
-Aside from the part that you should know how to use it, you also need to know the important safety measures.
+Aside from the part that you should know how to use it, you also need to know important safety measures.

 protective gears